This morning, I was going to write about how this generation is the most socially conscious (woke) of all. I was going to write exactly this;

 I intended to kick off with a bang, just like that.
 Undeniably as a race, we’ve had so much success thus far.
 But it’s still a wonder how with all our technological advancement, people can’t go to a library or get on the internet to find out facts.
 In 2018, some people still think Nigerians can’t and don’t speak English.
 It is also widely believed that in Africa, we ride on elephants and converse with fire and sign language.
 Are you serious?

 American rapper JCole was in Nigeria over the weekend for a concert, and Instagram sensation ‘the shaderoom’ which is based in America but owned by a Nigerian had its comment section filled with so much rubbish Like; ‘Do they (Nigerians) understand what he’s saying’, with other similar ridiculous statements.
-So, I’m thinking to myself; ‘we might not be as woke as we think we are’.
-If the technologically advanced and information savvy ‘West’ can be as ignorant as this, and at this point you can’t read a book or conduct a quick research or Google to find out more about a continent, country or people, then you’re stupid.
+So, I’m thinking to myself; at the end of the day, we might not be as woke as we think we are.
+If the technologically advanced and information-savvy ‘West’ can be as ignorant as this, and at this point, you can’t read a book or conduct quick research or Google to find out more about a continent, country, or people, then you’re stupid.

 Wait, so all the Nigerians that are trooping to Europe and North America, are not representing us well when they get over there?
 Are they going around acting all local, and wearing Agbada, sweater, head warmer, and Timbs at the same time, while speaking ‘mubulu mubulu’ like cave men?
 The idea that Africa is a country and not a continent is amazing.
 If you think, this is just the uneducated ones, even the so-called educated ones think like this too.
 Remember that French journalist that asked Chimamanda if there were libraries in Nigeria, alluding that we didn’t know how to read?
 Ignorance like bad breath.